Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Variables

 A variable can be assigned the value of any other term.
-A variable is defined like PHP variables with a dollar sign for its prefix.
+A variable is declared using a dollar sign as its prefix.

 ```
 $example